Snyk Container is a developer-focused container vulnerability management tool that scans images and Kubernetes configurations for security issues.

 For runtime threat detection (not just scanning), consider pairing with tools like Falco.
 For admission control to enforce image policies at deploy time, look at Kyverno.

 Snyk Container fits into a broader SCA tools strategy by focusing specifically on containers.
+For direct tool-by-tool comparisons, see our Trivy vs Snyk and Trivy vs Snyk Container hubs.
 Teams often combine it with Snyk Open Source for dependency scanning and Snyk IaC for infrastructure configuration checks.